jjvanzon/JJs-Reference-Architecture/layers.md

 The [business](#business-layer) layer is like internal, mechanical parts.
 It can model the functionality of a program, but it isn't directly visible.

-The [data](#data-layer) layer models and stores the data.
+The [data](#data-layer) layer stores the data.
 It models functionality more passively: It does not really process anything.
 It just stores things.

 ### Connections Between Layers